Advance your understanding of how behavior impacts health and well-being.

 to those with mental health issues.

-This online graduate certificate will prepare you to work in a variety of behavior-related
+This applied behavior analysis certificate will prepare you to work in a variety of

 SPED 540.
 Concepts and Principles in Behavior Analysis.
 3 Credits.